-Shane had his own exclusive column in the Times for 12 years and has now signed a four year deal with The Daily Telegraph.
+Shane had his own exclusive column in the Times for twelve years and for four years with The Daily Telegraph.

 In March 2008, Shane signed to play in the Indian Premier League for the Jaipur team, Rajasthan Royals.
 In the first edition of the tournament, where he played the roles of both captain and coach, he led his team to victory against the Chennai Super Kings in a cliffhanger final match on June 1, 2008.
 In 2009 and 2010, Shane continued as both coach and captain for the Rajasthan Royals in the IPL.
 He returned to continue both jobs in India in 2011 before announcing his retirement from the IPL at the end of the IPL 2011 season.

-The legendary spinner came out of retirement to play in the Big Bash T20 League, where he is seen playing for his home side, the Melbourne Stars and he returns in December 2012.
+The legendary spinner came out of retirement to play in the Big Bash T20 League, where he was seen playing for his home side, the Melbourne Stars and returned in December 2012.

-Shane Warne was included in the Australian Cricket Hall of Fame in the annual Allan Border Medal ceremony held at Melbourne’s Crown Casino.
-The 42-year old right-arm spinner was evidently thrilled to be nominated.
+Shane Warne was recently included in the Australian Cricket Hall of Fame in the annual Allan Border Medal ceremony held at Melbourne’s Crown Casino.

 Contact us about working with Shane Warne